jeaye/blog.jeaye.com/_drafts/2016-06-29-xen-debian-windows.md

 ### Varying degrees of encryption
 It's becoming more popular to encrypt certain files, perhaps using GPG (TODO link), or perhaps your whole home directory.
-This still suffers, compared to full disk encryption, since the entire root of the file system is still open.
+This still suffers, compared to full system encryption, since the entire root of the file system is still open.
 Directories like `/etc`, where the majority of your system configurations exist (often including sensitive information), `/var`, where sensitive data may be logged by running processes, and even `/tmp`, where processes may store